 Practice a couple of times from the chart, and then try to recall it from memory.

-Now, let me just take a moment to give you a specific tip on the Katakana ヲ (wo) because everybody teaches it, but I have literally never seen it used in the real word.
-Why is that?
+Also, let me just take a moment to give you a specific tip on the Katakana ヲ (wo) because everybody teaches it, but it almost never gets used in the real word.

 Learning the Modified 61 Katakana